ndlarsen/ndlarsen.github.io/_posts/2019-09-24-jekyll-part-2-generating-a-barebones-page.md

 ## Run it
 You can view the page locally navigating into the project folder and running
 ```
-jekyll serve
+jekyll serve -w
 ```
 This command builds the site and runs a local version accessible at `localhost:4000`.
+The `-w` switch (shorthand for `--watch`) enables jekyll to continuously monitor the directory and rebuild when changes are made.
+This way you don't have to restart the process every time you need the review a change.

 Go check it out.

+## Change it
+Now, the open *_config.yml* and change the title to something else than *Your awesome title*, because, honestly, that sucks.
+Change or comment out (place a \# at the beginning of the line) what else you see fit.
+Refresh the page in your browser.